alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 train mode.
 * When finetuning a pretrained model, make sure the moving averages only run for layers with trainable variables.
-* When training a model on a mixture of two datasets, make sure batches are representative of the mixture.
-For example, suppose I'm training a model to classify digits, and I give it both MNIST and SVHN,

-IMAGE

-In one approach, I randomly give a batch of MNIST data or SVHN data.
-In the second, batches have both MNIST and SVHN examples.

-IMAGE

-The 2nd approach works much better, because the minibatch mean and variance are closer to the dataset-wise mean and variance.
-In fact, it's best to have 2 copies of batch norm, one for each dataset.

-IMAGE

-Above is a graph of accuracy, where we ran the same hyperparameters 5 times to get a measure of uncertainty.
-Not only does the batch norm issue hurt performance, it also increases the variance in model performance.
 * For a similar reason, if you use batch norm in a discriminator in a GAN, always balance the input batch to be half fake data and half real data - batches of all fake or all real data makes training more unstable.